Logo TwinzTech

 3. Mixed security elements (Mixed Content)

-4. Check your website returns the correct HTTP status code or not
+4. Check whether your website returns the correct HTTP status code or not

 5. Fix the Crawling issues (Don’t block your HTTPS site from crawling using robots.txt.)